 DAY 4 SHEKI – LAGODEKHI – SIGHNAGHI – TBILISI

 The fortified city of Sighnaghi is the prettiest town in the region, renowned for its charming architecture.
-From the St. Stephen Church in the Sighnaghi Fortress you can capture a terrific bird-eye view of surrounding areas, the Alazani Valley and the Caucasus beyond.
+From the St. Stephen Church at the Sighnaghi Fortress you can capture a terrific bird-eye view of surrounding areas, the Alazani valley and the Caucasus beyond.
 Continue to Tbilisi.
 Check into a hotel.
 Overnight in Tbilisi.

 DAY 5 TBILISI – UPLISTSIKHE – GORI – TBILISI

 Breakfast.
-Drive to the cave town of Uplistsikhe.
-Uplistsikhe is an ancient rock-hewn town, which played a significant role in Georgian history over a period of approximately 3,000 years, relating to a Sun Goddess, worshipped prior to the arrival of Christianity.
+Drive to the ancient cave town of Uplistsikhe, some 10 kilometers east of the town of Gori.
+Uplistsikhe played a significant role in Georgian history over a period of approximately 3,000 years, relating to a Sun Goddess, worshipped prior to the arrival of Christianity

-Continue to Joseph Stalin’s birthplace in Gori, the town where the Joseph Stalin was born and went to school.
-The large museum devoted to Stalin, is still Gori’s best known attraction, but there are also several intriguing older historical attractions close by.
+Stop at Gori, the town where the Joseph Stalin was born and went to school.
+Visit the large museum devoted to Stalin, the Gori’s best known attraction.

 Return to Tbilisi.
 Start exploring Tbilisi, the capital and the largest city of Georgia.
 Stop by the Abanotubani District, renowned for its sulfur baths.
 In the heart of Tbilisi’s old town, the district of Abanotubani is perhaps one of the city’s iconic spots.
 These subterranean bathhouses date back to the 17th century and have been a favorite for travelers to the city, whose more famous bathers have included Pushkin and Alexandre Dumas.